kelvin0/PyXML2PDF/README.md

 Reference
 =========
+### Special variables : #PAGE# and #TOTALPAGES#
+These variable can be inserted freely in the XML document to specifiy the current page number and the totalnumber of pages (respectively).

+### Coordinates and units
+The coordinate system has (0,0) as the top left of each page.
+The units used to specify coordinates and size correspond to 72 points/inch.
+For example a 8.5" x 11" page is 8.5*72 = 612 and 11*72 = 792 (612x792).

 ### All Tags
 All tags described here support the attributes 'id' and 'class' Tags that accept 'posx','posy' are the only ones to allow 'snapto'.